omerbsezer/Fast-Kubernetes/K8s-Multicontainer-Sidecar.md

-## App: K8s Muticontainer - Sidecar App
+## App: K8s Multicontainer - Sidecar - Volume - Port-Forward

 This scenario shows:
-- how to create basic K8s pod using yaml file,
+- how to create multicontainer in one pod,
+- how the multicontainers in the same pod have same ethernet interface (IPs),
+- how the multicontainers in the same pod can reach the shared volume area,
-- how to get more information about pod (to solve troubleshooting),
+- how to make port-forwarding to host PC ports

 ### Steps